isaedelman/pwebsite/README.md

 URL: https://isaedelman.github.io/pwebsite/

-# Your Name's Personal Website
+# Isaac Edelman's Personal Website

 Welcome to the repository for my personal website!
 This website serves as a portfolio to showcase my projects, research, and personal interests.